 Extra virgin olive oil

-Extra virgin olive oil (or “EVOO”) is an unrefined oil similar to cold-pressed canola oil in that neither are produced using heat or chemical solvents to extract the oil.
+Extra virgin olive oil (or “EVOO”) is an unrefined oil similar to cold-pressed canola oil in that neither is produced using heat or chemical solvents to extract the oil.

 These unrefined oils are high in monounsaturated fats and antioxidants, meaning they hold up well to higher temperatures and are less likely to turn rancid when used in cooking.

 EVOO has a stronger flavor and color than canola oil, so it is not usually used to bake with.
-It also does not contain a significant amount of omega-3 fats.
+It also doesn’t contain a significant amount of omega-3 fats.
 Olives are not genetically engineered, so you don’t have to buy organic EVOO if you are looking to avoid GMOs.

 Avocado oil